xmavv/frontendMentor-time-tracking-dashboard-main/README.md

 it was unnecessary then to move smth around smth, just clen order :D

+i had a little problem with height on body, at the beggining i wanted to have
+height: 100vh;
+to center my items vertically
+but then when screen shrinks, grid items responsively shrink to 1column, and i didnt see whole page, but only the end, it was because of height: 100vh, and i did not know how to deal with it

 # Frontend Mentor - Time tracking dashboard

 ![Design preview for the Time tracking dashboard coding challenge](./design/desktop-preview.jpg)